 It was nearly 11:00 pm when Benjamin and his band took the stage at Viele’s Planet.
 The ORR band was made up of Rich Bartlett on lead guitar, Tom Hambridge on drums, Chris Lannon on bass, Tommy West on keyboards, and Benjamin on rhythm guitar.

 Chuck describes the experience.
 “The band members were top-notch professionals, and to hear that voice in your local watering hole was very surreal!
 Rich Bartlett was particularly impressive, hitting all of Elliot’s signature phrasings, but adding his individual sense of flair.
 I thought Ben picked great songs from The Lace, and the live delivery had even more heart than the LP.”
 In spite of the small turnout, Chuck says, “Overall it was like seeing an arena level show with a private party vibe.
 Everyone there was a true fan.”

-Video clips of most of the show are available on Youtube (link below); it was filmed by the late Pat Egizi.
+The entire show is available on Youtube (link below); it was filmed by the late Pat Egizi.
 Here is the set list:

 Too Hot To Stop

 I’m Coming Home Tonight

 As we often see with his late 1990s shows, Benjamin played it ‘fast and loose’ with the lyrics.
 You can tell he is having fun with it, bantering with the audience.
 During his performance of Iggy Pop’s “Funtime” he sings, “Last night Chuck was down in the lab talking to Dracula and his crew…” Chuck got a kick out of that, of course!